KevinGimbel/kevin.gimbel.dev/src/_section/automation.md

 Setting up infrastructure in the cloud is lot of work and the more manual steps are involved, the more likely errors will be introduced.

 Over the past years I've gained a lot of experience building, managing, and upgrading infrastructure with terraform and Ansible.
-I've also build internal tooling to help Developers interact with the infrastructure we build.